-Your day will begin exploring the vibrant city of Yerevan with your guide.
-Originally established in 782 BC, Yerevan is a thriving city with the excitement, hustle and bustle of a modern capital.

-You will start your exploration from the Republic Square, the masterpiece of the architect Alexander Tamanian, and then continue to the Opera House, a stunning architectural piece and the hub of Yerevan.

-You will then visit Cafesjian Center for the Arts and depart for Echmiadzin, the spiritual centre of all Armenians and the seat of the Armenian Catholicos.

-As you return to Yerevan, you will stop at the ruins of Zvartnots - the pearl of 7th century architecture, inscribed in UNESCO's World Heritage list.
-You will then return to Yerevan and visit the History Museum of Armenia.
+Your day will begin by exploring the vibrant city of Yerevan.
+Originally established in 782 BC, Yerevan is a thriving city with the excitement and hustle and bustle of a modern capital.
+Start from Republic Square, the masterpiece of the architect Alexander Tamanian, and then continue to the Opera House, a stunning architectural piece and the hub of Yerevan.
+Visit History museum and Cafesjian Centre for the Arts before departing for Echmiadzin, the spiritual centre of all Armenians and the seat of the Armenian Catholicos.
+Participate in a master class of Armenian pasta "Arishta" and sweet "Gata" for lunch.
+Returning to Yerevan, you will stop at the ruins of Zvartnots - the pearl of 7th century architecture, inscribed in UNESCO's World Heritage list.